randall-coding/music-festival-gpt/blog/write-up.md

 ## Mission 6: Improve performance
 Right now our script is taking upwards of 4 minutes to run, so let's see what we can change to increase performance.

-One performance hit appears to be writing to file so often.
+One performance hit appears to be writing to file.
 Let's replace language like *"write to matches.txt"* with *"reference this data as $matches"*.  `$matches` is just a variable in memory, rather than a file.
-This saves about a minute of time doing this for 3 text files in the script.
+This saves about a minute of run time replacing 3 text files with variables.

-Another change we can make is to reduce the number of tools being called.
+Another performance boost comes from reducing the number of tools being called.
 I noticed that there is significant overhead with each additional tool in the call chain.
 I started playing around with removing or combining some of the tools I declared.
-I reduced my subtools down to just one called `get-spotify-songs`, and the main tool now handles recommendations and simply pulls the coachella lineup from an existing lineup.txt we created using gptscript.
-That saves another minute.
+I reduced my subtools down to just one called `get-spotify-songs`, and the main tool now handles recommendations and simply pulls the coachella lineup from an existing lineup.txt we created using GPTScript.
+That saves about another minute.

-I've also tightened up the language to be specific about the input going into the tool we want to use *"pass $bands_at_coachella to the get-spotify-songs tool"* for instance.
+Lastly, I've tightened up the language to be specific about the input going into the tool we want to use *"pass $bands_at_coachella to the get-spotify-songs tool"* for instance.

 Our **final script** becomes:

 [*coachella.gpt*]
 ```
 tools: get-spotify-songs, sys.read